 Landing Obligation

 After a full implementation of the Landing Obligation for demersal stocks in the North Sea in January 2019, the NSAC will keep considering possible mitigation tools available within the Joint Recommendation.
-New ideas and advice on how to best avoid choke situations will be at the core of NSAC endeavours, including methods to increase selectivity in order to reduce unwanted catch.
+New ideas and advice on methods to increase selectivity will be at the core of NSAC endeavours in order to significantly reduce unwanted catch and avoid potential choke situations.
 A comprehensive overview of inter-related policies, such as control, monitoring and enforcement, implementation of the newly adopted technical measures and distribution of quota, will help identify the cumulative impact of these on improvements in selectivity and avoidance of potential choke situations.
 Concretely, we will follow up work on the revision of Control Regulation, further develop our position on Fully Documented Fisheries and work on the Management of Prohibited Species.
-International quota swapping among Members States will be used in order to avoid potential choke issues.
+International quota swapping among Members States will be used in order to avoid potential choke situations.

 Where improvement possibilities for gear-selectivity and unwanted catches’ survivability will have been exhausted, appropriate methods for disposal of excess and undersized fish will be examined.
 For ports and regions not having an easy access to fishmeal processing facilities alternative methods for use and / or disposal will be considered.